 PhD submission process:

-Send you submission: email us presenting your proposal, we encourage submissions from the 1st December until the 31st January
+Send your submission: email us presenting your proposal, we encourage submissions from 1st December 2021 until 28th February 2022

 Submission review: ideally a project proposal would have an internal CCDC sponsor to advocate for the project and then ultimately act as the industrial supervisor.
 These proposals will then be considered competitively during February with a decision provided at the end of the month.